hanscappelle/qwik/README.md

 - show specific heart rates in programs (calculated values)
 - allow generation of programs based on: time, target, ...
 - provide some week based scheduling
-- add alerts
+- add alerts from app as reminders for programs
-- differentiate between programs for bicycles and running
+- differentiate between programs for bicycles and running (?)

 ## Sources